-D 5.6 Business Plan (Month 54- May 2017)
+D 5.6 Business Plan and fully operational Common Platform (Month 54- May 2017)

 - Form a collaboration with OpenNESS to deliver a Common Platform for both projects - Review of other hubs currently operating, including functionality and understanding links with key web portals such as BISE and ESP. - Carry out a variety of different user needs assessment and understand lessons from exemplars (to be carried out in collaboration with OpenNess). - Design and develop structure and content of the Common Platform (including the web portal) - User testing of the Common Platform - Development of a long term business plan for the Common Platform